The race to save the Great Barrier Reef before it’s too late.

 However, there may be a way to help coral deal with the stress.
 Madeleine van Oppen, a senior research scientist at the Australian Institute of Marine Science, is working on ways to make coral more resilient.

-“Alga has a very important impact on the stress tolerance of coral, so depending on which strain or species of alga the coral associates with, it has a very large effect on its relative tolerance to, say, temperature.”
+“Algae has a very important impact on the stress tolerance of coral, so depending on which strain or species of algae the coral associates with, it has a very large effect on its relative tolerance to, say, temperature.”

 So van Oppen and her team are selectively breeding algae.
 “If you grow a culture that goes through many cell divisions and you grow them under the conditions, say high temperature, then you hope that some of these random mutations might be beneficial.
 Some might result in the algae being more able to cope with the high temperature.
 And if that’s the case, that mutant will out-compete everything else.”

 To test it, they can then take the mutant algae and implant it into coral in their National Sea Simulator, a massive aquarium that acts as a living laboratory.
 Here they can also see what happens when they manipulate the conditions under which coral live.
 They can even grow new coral and watch what the effect is when they change the temperature of the water, the acidity, or the amount of sediment and nutrients.
 They can also cross-breed coral in the hopes of growing hybrids that have helpful characteristics, the same way it’s done with crops.